 Willson Center announces Shelter Projects: Micro-Fellowships in the Arts and Humanities

-The Willson Center invites proposals for Shelter Projects, a micro-fellowship program to support graduate students and community-based artists and practitioners in the creation of shareable reflections on their experience of the current pandemic through the arts and humanities.
+The Willson Center accepted more than 100 proposals for Shelter Projects, a micro-fellowship program to support graduate students and community-based artists and practitioners in the creation of shareable reflections on their experience of the current pandemic through the arts and humanities.
 Thirty-four $500 micro-fellowships were granted through the program.

 Shelter Projects represent the responses of fellowship recipients to the experience of their current circumstances.
 Outcomes may include, but are not limited to